 The parents are aware of the importance of Religious Education within the school and are very supportive of the distinctively Catholic identity of St Joseph's Parish and School.
 Liturgy, "the work of the people", is the ritual prayer of the Church.
-Our liturgies bring the community together in active participation and worship to experience and acknowledge the presence of Annual School Report to the Community 2022 Page 10 of 18 God who is with us.
+Our liturgies bring the community together in active participation and worship to experience and acknowledge the presence of

+God who is with us.
 We recognise the Eucharist as our source and summit and aspire to continue to celebrate this in the context of the universal Catholic Church.